Fellowship-of-the-Link/old-TfT-test1/project/Use.md

 You'll quickly find that each such system is unique.
 Each could help you get started.

 ## ... and their practices
 Each person's personal productivity system is different as it is not just composed of tools - they include *practices*, too.
-There are probably hundreds of productivity practices: we currently some of them in the [[Practices]] menu.
+There are probably hundreds of productivity practices: we currently describe ?? of them in the [[Practices]] menu.

 All thinking tools support one or some of these practices to some degree, so choosing the right tool depends partly on identifying which practices matter most to you, and which tool supports those practices best.